 Food and LodgingMany hotels in Yanshuei are run as brothels.
 For five-star comfort, base yourself in Tainan City.
 If your next stop is the mountain resort of Alishan, stay in Chiayi City.

 Steven Crook, an Englishman who has lived in Taiwan since 1991, has written for all three of the island's English-language newspapers, CNN Traveller Asia-Pacific, Review Asia and several inflight magazines.
-His second book, Dos & Don'ts in Taiwan (Thai Book Pub.
-Co.) is due out mid-2009.
-His first book is available at Keeping Up with the War God Read his blog: at http://crooksteven.blogspot.com
+His two books Dos & Don'ts in Taiwan and Keeping Up with the War God are available on Amazon.
+Read his blog: at http://crooksteven.blogspot.com

 Unless otherwise indicated, all photos by the author